TanmayPatil105/docker-templates/README.md

-# docker-files
+# Docker templates

-This repository contains docker templates
+### This repository contains docker templates for building Dev, Debug, Test and Run images for your application